Who is Jordan Belfort?

 How much did Jordan Belfort lose?

-Jordan’s company at a time earned $1 billion and employed over 1000 stock brokers.
+Jordan’s company at the time earned $1 billion and employed over 1000 stock brokers.
 His life in the 90s saw a lot of lavished materials.
 From high-profile parties to ships to exotic holidays, Jordan had them all.

 But, after the FBI proved his fraud, Jordan lost almost everything.
 His company could no more carry on with the business.
 By the court’s order, Belfort had to pay back $110.4 million that he laundered from the investors.